Soresu/Others/Docs/HelloWorld.md

 ```
 The System namespace contains the Console class and the WriteLine method.

-If you would run this program now, after the console shows up, it will close immediately after programe write the text.
+If you would run this program now, after the console shows up, it would close immediately after programe write the text.
 To avoid this problem add the fallowing ines too.
 It will wait until you press a key.
 ```
   Console.WriteLine("Hello World");
   Console.ReadKey();
 ```
-You should see this
+You should see this.
 ```
 using System;
 using System.Collections.Generic;